ovh/docs/pages/web_cloud/domains/dns_zone_create/guide.en-sg.md

 > [!success]
 >
-> If you would like to customize the names of the DNS servers associated with your domain name’s active DNS zone, please read our guide on "[Customizing a domain name’s DNS servers (Glue Records)](/pages/web_cloud/domains/glue_registry)".
+> If you would like to customise the names of the DNS servers associated with your domain name’s active DNS zone, please read our guide "[Customising a domain name’s DNS servers (Glue Records)](/pages/web_cloud/domains/glue_registry)".
 >

 ## Go further